51 miles (82 km) | |

 National Express is the UK’s leading long-distance travel company operating over 550 travel per day and serving over 900 destinations across the UK.
 National Express also operates travel services to all major UK airports, such as Heathrow, Gatwick, Stansted, Luton and Bristol, 24 hours a day.
 All National Express travel have air conditioning and provide free WiFi access along with onboard entertainment.
 Most travel come with seat belts and power outlets at every seat, so you can charge your phone or laptop during a long journey.
 For your travel to London from Oxford, you can select from three ticket fares: Restricted Fare, Standard Fare, and Fully Flexible Fare.

-A bus is the fastest way to get to London from Oxford with an average travel time for this journey around 2 h.
+The fastest way to get to London from Oxford is by train with an average travel time of 50 min.

 These are the most popular departure and arrival points from Oxford to London:

-Direct services to London tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your route.
+Direct services tend to save you time and add more convenience in getting you to London as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets to London from Oxford.

 Here are some other resources that might have the information you need